FabianTraxler/ag_binding_affinity/README.md

 When you are logged in with W&B, everything should work fine.

 If this is the first time, you are using W&B, configure your W&B account and create a project called `abag_binding_affinity`.
 Then add the `-wdb True` argument to the script to log in to your W&B account.

+# Validations
+## `abag_affinity_dataset` split

+This dataset is "split" in 5 parts.
+Part 0 (I think) is the benchmark dataset.
+There is a split function, which explains this in its comments.

+## Sweeps
+Fabian implemented sweeps in his main.py.
+They can be controlled via CLI args (see his arguparse_tils.py)
+## Validation functions

+Find validation functions at the bottom of src/abag_affinity/train/utils.py (e.g. get_benchmark_score, ...).
+They are being called in main.py after training runs.

+I used SKEMPI exclusively for testing in my recent runs (but did not pay much attention to its performance)

+## Cross-validation
+Fabian implemented a cross-validation method in training_strategies.
+Once we observe stable training on DMS data from different study, we can use this function to do our planned cross-validation.

+## Notebooks

+You might want to check out the notebooks that got modified within the last 2 months (in guided-protein-diffusion).
+Some validation code+plotting is there as well

+## Debugging

+You can debugging (via DAP (e.g. implemented in VSCode)) remotely! using the --debug switch

 # OLD Installation instructions